jhu-information-security-institute/NwSec/applications/inetutils/README.md

 1. documentation available [here](https://www.gnu.org/software/inetutils/manual/html_node/) and with: `$ man telnetd`

 # overview of steps
+The steps here outline the sequence needed for obtaining, building, and running telnetd on the target within Docker.
+Also included are the additional steps that setup and use a telnet client to interact with it for capturing related network transactions between them.
 1. install clean image of ubuntu server 18.04 on sd-card
 1. boot ubuntu server and login over console (login: ubuntu, ubuntu)
 1. `$ sudo apt-get update`